 Learners will plan, conduct, report and follow up on a QMS audit in accordance with ISO 13485:2016, MDSAP and EU MDR requirements.
 Learn how to apply the MDSAP audit approach adopted by Auditing Organizations in the MDSAP program, to identify and grade nonconformities and to prepare an audit report in accordance with MDSAP criteria.

 This CQI and IRCA medical device lead auditor certified course is currently certified to include ISO 13485:2016 and MDSAP requirements.
-While the instruction includes discussions of the EU MDR requirements, the incorporation of EU MDR into the accreditation is currently pending.

 This course represents one vital step required to become a certified CQI/IRCA Lead Auditor.
-Find out more.
+Find out more

 Course tutors can include: